Yani Rosenthal: 2021 Presidential campaign

-After his return to Honduras Yani Rosenthal started a presidential campaign with the Liberal Party.
+Following his prison sentence, Yani Rosenthal returned to Honduras in 2020, where he re-entered politics and became the presidential candidate for the Liberal Party of Honduras in the 2021 Honduran General Election.
 He won the party-internal primaries, held on 14 March 2021, against his competitors Luis Zelaya, then Chairman of the Liberal Party, and Ángel Darío Banegas Darío Banegas, a Member of Congress and TV-Show host.
 Yani Rosenthal gained 49.97% of votes, Luis Zelaya gained 33.94% and Darío Banegas 16.09%.

 Following the primaries he entered the second round of campaigning.
 Together with Nasry Asfura (National Party) and Xiomara Castro (LIBRE) he was considered to be among the top-three contenders for the presidential elections held on 28 November 2021.

+His campaign was ultimately unsuccessful, gaining only 10% of the national vote.
+The Liberal Party suffered their lowest vote percentage in any election since the party's founding in 1891.
+Rosenthal would subsequently step-down as the president of the Liberal Party of Honduras.